18Shobika/Demoproject/README.md

 Objective:
 The goal of this assignment is to create a simple To-Do API using FastAPI, SQLAlchemy, and SQLite.
-By completing this assignment, you'll learn how to set up a FastAPI project, create and use database models, write CRUD operations, and test your API.Part 1: Project Setup
+By completing this assignment, you'll learn how to set up a FastAPI project, create and use database models, write CRUD operations, and test your API.

+Part 1: Project Setup
 1. Create a Project Directory:
  - Create a new directory for your project called `todo_api`.
  - Navigate into the directory.